SPARC-FAIR-Codeathon/QuiltedTutorials/README.md

     $ cd SPARC-tutorial && jupyter-lab --LabApp.token=''

 From your browser, you can try out a tutorial by navigating to the folder and opening the notebook by clicking on ***SPARC-tutorial.ipynb*** and follow the tutorial from there.
+You can see which folder corresponds to which tutorial by checking out the available tutorials [here](#Quilted-Tutorials).

 ### **License**
 This tutorial is available under the MIT License, thereby making it fully accessible to anyone.